 Do you kiss your mother with that mouth?

-One of my proudest moments during a mediation was when a retired judge called me a mother f***er.
+One of my proudest moments in alternative dispute resolution was during a mediation was when a retired judge called me a mother f***er.
 If you’ve never handled a construction defect case, they have a massive show and tell session where they call the sub-contractors in one by one to beat up on them and try to extract settlement money.
 I represented an HVAC contractor, and I was a bit sick and tired of the attitude that we should contribute money to any settlement, regardless of whether we had any liability.
 The refrain is always the same.
 “It’ll cost you $100,000 to take this matter to trial, so just pay $20,000 now to get out.”

 So I entered the room, and the first question out of the judge was, “who is your carrier?”
 I told him that whether or not my client was insured was a matter for discovery, and that unless he or the plaintiff could show me some conceivable basis for liability on the part of my client, I wouldn’t be tendering the claim to the carrier in any event.
 That’s when he accused me of incestuous relations with my mother.

 “But it’ll cost you $100,000 to take this matter to trial,” he said.
 “Yes, but how much will it cost the plaintiff to take my client to trial?”, I responded.
 “And how stupid would the plaintiff have to be, after settling with most or all the other defendants, to nonetheless proceed to trial against my client, knowing he can’t show any liability?”

 The case settled globally that day, with my client contributing zero dollars.
 I’ll take an insult any day for that result.

 Find a means to let the parties save face.